 The importance of using heading tags in your website content cannot be understated.
 It is a critical SEO practice.
 We recommend that you use meaningful headings to indicate important topics.
 We also recommend that your heading tags include your SEO keywords in them, so long as your website’s content actually matches your SEO keywords.

 Structured data is code that you should add to your website’s pages that describe your content.
 Search engines will use this data to better understand what is on your pages.
 One of the main benefits of using this data is that Google can use this data to display your content in a useful way within its search results.

 In addition to using structured data markup for rich results, you can use it to serve relevant results in other formats.
-For instance, if you've got a brick-and-mortar store, marking up the opening hours allows your potential customers to find you exactly when they need you, and inform them if your store is open/closed at the time of searching.
+For instance, if you have a brick-and-mortar store, marking up the opening hours allows your potential customers to find you exactly when they need you, and inform them if your store is open or closed at the time of searching.

 You can use this data for things like:

 - Products that you are selling